EvictionLab/eviction-lab-website/content/updates/blog/2022-the-year-we-refused-to-go-back-to-normal/index.md

 But cities like Detroit and New Orleans stepped up, implementing free legal help for tenants facing eviction.
 Others strengthened source-of-income protections, like in the state of Illinois.
 Some governments also voted in favor of policies to seal evictions after a certain time frame and to require just cause evictions.
-Meanwhile, housing advocates continued to pressure governments to do more – with one of the [most recent wins](https://www.whitehouse.gov/briefing-room/statements-releases/2023/01/25/fact-sheet-biden-harris-administration-announces-new-actions-to-protect-renters-and-promote-rental-affordability/) announced recently by the Biden Administration.
+Meanwhile, housing advocates continued to pressure governments to do more – with one [win](https://www.whitehouse.gov/briefing-room/statements-releases/2023/01/25/fact-sheet-biden-harris-administration-announces-new-actions-to-protect-renters-and-promote-rental-affordability/) announced recently by the Biden Administration.